-Dr. Chad CarlsonAssociate Professor of Kinesiology/JV Men's Basketball Coach
+Dr. Chad CarlsonAssociate Professor of Kinesiology/Director of General Education

 Chad Carlson ’03 started at Hope in fall 2014.
-He is an assistant professor of kinesiology the head coach of the men's junior varsity basketball team.
+He is and an assistant professor of kinesiology and the director of general education.
 Prior to coming to Hope, he was an assistant professor, assistant chair and graduate program coordinator of the Department of Kinesiology and Sports Studies at Eastern Illinois University

 He has recently published the book, Making March Madness: The Early Years of the NCAA, NIT, and College Basketball Championship Tournaments, 1922–1951, (University of Arkansas Press, 2017).